ShubhamPrakash26/MAD-1-Theory/README.md

 *Week wise Practice of Modern Application Development 1*

-Learning to build Modern Web Apps
+Learning to build Modern Web Apps using Flask